lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 The `createComponent()` function makes a React component wrapper for a custom element class.
 The wrapper correctly passes React `props` to properties accepted by the custom element and listens for events dispatched by the custom element.

-### How it works

-During a render, the wrapper receives props from React and based on the options and the custom element class, changes the behavior of some of the props:

-* If a prop name is a property on the custom element, as determined with an `in` check, the wrapper sets that property on the element to the prop value
-* If a prop name is an event name passed to the `events` option, the prop value is passed to `addEventListener()` with the name of the event.
-* Otherwise the prop is passed to React's `createElement()` to be rendered as an attribute.

-Both properties and events are added in `componentDidMount()` and `componentDidUpdate()` callbacks, because the element must have already been instantiated by React in order to access it.

-For events, `createComponent()` accepts a mapping of React event prop names to events fired by the custom element.
-For example passing `{onFoo: 'foo'}` means a function passed via a prop named `onFoo` will be called when the custom element fires the `foo` event with the event as an argument.

 ### Usage

 Import `React`, a custom element class, and `createComponent`.